sharoncornelius/idpf-specification/idpf_specification.md

 };
 ```

-- Driver Configuration and Runtime flow
+### Driver Configuration and Runtime Flow

 The driver negotiates Promiscuous offload capability with the device by
 setting VIRTCHNL2_CAP_PROMISC bit as part of negotiating the
 capabilities with the control plane.
 The control plane will set this bit
-in its response if the vport is allowed to configure promiscuous mode.
+in its response if the VPort is allowed to configure promiscuous mode.

 At Runtime, the driver offloads promiscuous mode setting requests to the
 device when the OS notifies the driver.

-- Device and Control Plane Behavioral Model
+### Device and Control Plane Behavioral Model

 The device will program the hardware to configure unicast/multicast
 promiscuous mode and as a result the driver should be able to send and